Nairda015/Upskill.EventSourcing/Conclusion.md

 ### GetProducts Queries: - OpenSearch
 - [ ] GetPagedByCategoryWithOrder
-- [ ] GetPriceHistory - lowest price from 30 last days :D and charts
+- [ ] GetPriceHistory - lowest price from 30 last days :D and charts (query from es or create projection for dynamo)
 - [ ] FullTextSearch - name and description
 - [ ] FilterByPrice
 - [ ] FilterByMetadata